A not-for-profit organization founded in 1993 for the publication

 for A.A. beginners

-(A Manual for Alcoholics Anonymous: THE AKRON MANUAL, published by the Akron group in late 1939 or early 1940, with Dr. Bob's approval we must assume, gives a list at the end of recommended readings for newcomers to A.A., so that they might better understand the spiritual aspects of the program.
+(A Manual for Alcoholics Anonymous: THE AKRON MANUAL, published by the Akron group in 1942, with Dr. Bob's approval we must assume, gives a list at the end of recommended readings for newcomers to A.A., so that they might better understand the spiritual aspects of the program.
 "The following literature," the pamphlet says, "has helped many members of Alcoholics Anonymous.")

 Alcoholics Anonymous (the Big Book).